Earliest information: 1798

-Although the numbering 37-42 inclusive allows for six terrace cottages there are in fact only four dwellings today (1986), the four small cottages 39-42 having been converted into two larger dwellings; the two eastern-most cottages (nos.37 and 38) remain as they were in 1875.
+Although the numbering 37-42 Church Street inclusive allows for six terrace cottages, there are in fact only four dwellings today (1986).
+Numbers 37 & 38 were combined c.1959 and numbers 39 & 40 were combined c1964.
+The two eastern-most cottages (41 and 42) remain as they were in 1875.

 Matthew Loder Smith was lord of the manor of Hungerford Ingleford.
-John Hunt Watts appears because Loder Smith had mortgaged the manor to him and thereby owed him some £5450.
+John Hunt Watts appears because Loder Smith had mortgaged the manor to him and thereby owed him some £5,450.

 These deeds reveal that Loder Smith, financed by Hunt Watts, had purchased the manor in 1798 from John Pearce of Standen Hussey, Wilts, gent who was the nephew and heir-at-law and sole executor of the will of Stephen Pearce of Standen Hussey.

 In an earlier transaction in 1777 Loder Smith had granted the manor and lordship of Hungerford Ingleford to Stephen Pearce.
 One of the deeds refers to the existence of "evidences" concerning the Church Street property dated 1747.

 Signatures of Thomas Hidden and seal, James Woodham and Elizabeth Woodham.

-3 February 1822: Thomas Hidden and James Woodham grant lease for 1 year to George Hidden.
+3 Feb 1822: Thomas Hidden and James Woodham grant lease for 1 year to George Hidden.
 Signed and sealed: Thomas Hidden.

-5 April 1824: George Hidden carpenter, mortgages to WilliamMarchment, glover, in consideration of £260, paid £200 to Elizabeth Woodham and £60 to George Hidden. and whereas by deed poll dated 5 October 1825 had erected and built 2 other tenements in consideration of the sum of £60 paid to George Hidden by William Marchnient.
+5 Apr 1824: George Hidden( carpenter) mortgages to William Marchment (glover), in consideration of £260, paid £200 to Elizabeth Woodham and £60 to George Hidden. and whereas by deed poll dated 5 Oct 1825 had erected and built 2 other tenements in consideration of the sum of £60 paid to George Hidden by William Marchment.

 refers to an indenture of 1820 whereby all the (original) messuage now converted into 2 messuages and adds "shop" to the list of accompanying buildings; these two messuages were in the occupation of (a) George Hidden and Amey, (b) Mary Hidden his mother; also two cottages lately erected by George Hidden on part of the garden belonging to the original (divided) tenement as then (1820) and the newly erected cottages as then untenanted, the sum of £200 due to Elizabeth Woodham not having been paid to repurchase the property the term for this option had expired and so Elizabeth Woodham's title became absolute.
 Then in January 1822 the hereditaments were made over to William Marchment by Elizabeth Woodham.

 It seems clear that in 1828 the premises had passed to W.R.
 Hall — a final concord between Hall Q. and George & Amey deforciants was issued in 9 Geo.IV (=1828).
 This refers to 8 houses & 8 gardens.
 Purchase price £520.
-A memo of Oct.
-1828 states that William Marchment has received of W.R.Hall £380.
+A memo of Oct 1828 states that William Marchment has received of W.R.Hall £380.

 Signatures: 4 Sept.
 1820 Thomas Hidden ( with seal); also in 3 Feb.
 1822.